5 differences between customer support vs. customer success

 • NPS (net promoter score)

-Fortunately, scores like CSAT and NPS can be used for both customer support and customer success (along with other areas of your business).
-Unfortunately, it can be difficult to determine how much of those metrics come from customer success and how much come from other areas of your business.
+Fortunately, scores like CSAT and NPS can be used for customer support and success (along with other areas of your business).
+Unfortunately, it can be difficult to determine how much of those metrics come from customer success and how much comes from other areas of your business.

-Customer support is an established field, and standard customer support practices are used by many companies.
+Customer support is an established field, and many companies use standard customer support practices.
 For example, businesses often provide a knowledge base, FAQ, or help center that includes answers to common questions.
-Some also offer training videos or guides to help customers get up and running on their own.
+Some also offer training videos or guides to help customers get up and running independently.

 It’s common to find direct customer support offered through channels like email, phone, live chat, and service tickets.
 Since these processes are so widespread, it’s easy even for small businesses to start a basic customer support workflow by following standard practices.
 Avoiding delays, effectively training your support team, and offering different kinds of support will help improve your outcomes.

-Customer success, on the other hand, has only been around for a short period of time.
-Different companies have implemented customer success strategies in different ways, and there’s no clear blueprint for businesses that want to move in that direction.
+On the other hand, customer success has only been around for a short time.
+Different companies have implemented customer success strategies differently, and there’s no clear blueprint for businesses that want to move in that direction.

 This presents both challenges and opportunities for companies in 2022.
-The downside is that customer success is more challenging to get into — you’ll have to come up with some new ideas that make sense for your unique business.
-It will probably take you much longer to get started with customer success compared to customer support.
+The downside is that customer success is more challenging to enter—you’ll have to develop new ideas that make sense for your unique business.
+It will probably take you much longer to get started with customer success than customer support.

-Fortunately, this also means that you’ll have the opportunity to differentiate your brand.
-Customer success strategies vary widely between different companies, and some businesses don’t have clarified customer success practices at all.
+Fortunately, this also means you’ll be able to differentiate your brand.
+Customer success strategies vary widely between companies, and some businesses don’t have clarified customer success practices.
 There’s a real chance for newcomers to outperform the competition and attract clients away from other businesses in the same niche.

 The dynamic described above also leads hiring managers to look for different skills in customer support candidates compared to customer success.

 Customer support relies on a few standard skills.
-Representatives need to be responsive, helpful, and effective at dealing with unpredictable clients.
-An effective customer support employee will resolve most issues quickly so that clients are satisfied without taking up any unnecessary time.
+Representatives must be responsive, helpful, and effective at dealing with unpredictable clients.
+An effective customer support employee will resolve most issues quickly so clients are satisfied without wasting unnecessary time.

-Customer success, on the other hand, can be more difficult to hire for.
+On the other hand, customer success can be more difficult to hire for.
 Since the field itself is so new, hiring managers may not know what skills or experience to look for.

-Customer success employees also need to see the big picture.
-Their approach should go beyond the individual interaction and consider the overall relationship you have with each client.
+Employees also need to see the big picture for customer success.
+Their approach should go beyond the individual interaction and consider the overall relationship with each client.
 Effective customer success often requires more outside-the-box thinking than you would expect from customer support.

 ↑ Top

-Customer support and customer success are closely related, but it’s still important to understand the key differences between them.
+Customer support and customer success are closely related, but it’s still important to understand their key differences.
 They are most effective when closely connected to each other rather than treated as two separate areas of the business.

-Customer support should work together with customer service to understand the existing relationship the customer has with your brand to better serve their needs.
-On the other hand, customer success should have a grasp of issues that a customer has experienced to see where they can guide your customer.
+Customer support should work with customer service to understand the customer’s relationship with your brand to better serve their needs.
+On the other hand, customer success should grasp issues that a customer has experienced to see where they can guide your customer.

 ↑ Top